-Support staff will not receive increments if their manager considers their performance in the previous year was not satisfactory, taking into account identified conduct or capability issues and appraisal outcome.
+Support staff will not receive increments if their manager considers their performance in the previous year was not satisfactory, taking into account identified conduct or capability issues and appraisal For full details of the scheme please see the Document 'Increments Policy - School Support Staff Only' - on CYPS.info here.

+outcome.